The application process is now closed for 2013 TMS Fellowship.

 - Knowledge of Telugu, Hindi, or Urdu is not required but preferred

-Past Fellows have hailed from institutions like Middlebury College, Columbia University, Brown University, New York University, University of Colorado, University of New Hampshire, and University of Pennsylvania.
+Past Fellows have hailed from institutions like Middlebury College, Columbia University, Brown University, New York University, University of Colorado, University of New Hampshire, University of Pennsylvania, American University, University of California Santa Cruz, and Maryland Institute College or Art.
 TMS Fellow Alumni have gone on to graduate programs in Media Studies, Law, and International Relations and have continued to teach, engage in social activism and study the power of stories in the contemporary world!

 Fellows’ day-to-day schedule involves...